Who is Eligible for Zakat

 Al-Fuqara (The Poor)

 Definition: Those who have almost nothing, possessing less than nisab and unable to meet even half their basic needs.
-They lack sufficient food, clothing, shelter, or other necessities for survival.

 Modern application: Homeless individuals, destitute families, those living in extreme poverty without stable income or assets.
-They own minimal possessions far below the nisab threshold (approximately £300-400 using silver).

 Al-Masakin (The Needy)

 Qualification criteria: Total wealth below nisab.
 Income insufficient to meet all basic needs comfortably.
 May work but wages inadequate.
-Struggles to afford necessities despite effort.

 Al-Amileen Alayha (Zakat Administrators)

 Qualification criteria: Actually working in Zakat collection or distribution.
 Payment proportionate to work performed.
-Employed by legitimate Zakat authority or organization recognized for proper Zakat administration.

-Al-Muallafatu Qulubuhum (Those Whose Hearts Are Reconciled)
+Al-Muallafatu Qulubuhum (Hearts Being Reconciled)

 Qualification criteria: Recent conversion to Islam with resulting hardship.
 Being drawn toward Islam through exposure to Muslim generosity.
-Strategic benefit to Muslim community through their support or neutrality.

 This category historically included non-Muslims whose hearts were being softened toward Islam.
-It is the primary exception to the general rule that Zakat recipients must be Muslims.
+It is the primary exception to the rule that Zakat recipients must be Muslims.

 Ar-Riqab (Those in Bondage/Captivity)